Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 A clip from Elisabeth Staufer's Sperrs-Relation drawn up by the Sperrs-Kommissär Johann Florian Lovin (A-Wsa, AZJ, A1, 222/20)

-Mathias Staufer's third wedding took place in St. Stephen's on 12 January 1777.
-His third wife was Eva Rosina Magitzer from Mariazell, who was employed as servant in the house "Zum Blauen Igel" ("At the Blue Hedgehog") in the Tuchlauben 571 (today Tuchlauben 14).
+Mathias Staufer's third wedding took place at St. Stephen's on 12 January 1777.
+His third wife was Eva Rosina Magitzer from Mariazell, who was employed as servant in the house "Zum Blauen Igel" ("The Blue Hedgehog") at Tuchlauben 571 (today Tuchlauben 14).

 Mathias Staufer died between 1778 and 1802.
 Since his name does not appear in the Viennese death records, it is possible that he returned to Upper Austria and did not die in Vienna.